CumulusNetworks/docs/content/cumulus-linux-44/Monitoring-and-Troubleshooting/Network-Troubleshooting/_index.md

 cumulus@switch:~$ sudo ip vrf exec Tenant1 traceroute6 -i swp1 -s 2001:db8::1 2001:4860:4860::8888
 ```

-The VRF context for `ping` and `traceroute` commands is shifted automatically to the default VRF context, therefore, you must use the source interface flag to specify the management VRF.
+The VRF context for `ping` and `traceroute` commands move automatically to the default VRF context, therefore, you must use the source interface flag to specify the management VRF.
 Typically, there is only a single interface in the management VRF (eth0) and only a single IPv4 address or IPv6 global unicast address assigned to it.
 You cannot specify both a source interface and a source IP address with `ping -I`.

 ## Manipulate the System ARP Cache